Alipsa/matrix-csv/README.md

 Matrix matrix = CsvImporter.importCsv(url, format)
 ```

-The resulting Matrix will be all string.
+The resulting Matrix will be all strings.
 To convert the content to the appropriate type, use the `convert` method e.g.
 ```groovy
 Matrix table = matrix.convert(
   [